Popular & practical recipes anyone can cook...

 Kirstie Allsopp's toffee apples

-Try this all-time favourite at home but take care when making as the toffee gets very hot!
-Children can help to weigh out and melt the ingredients but should let mum do the boiling and coating
+Try this all-time favourite at home for Bonfire Night, but take care when making as the toffee gets very hot!

 Kirstie Allsopp's Halloween skeleton biscuits